starship-jr/interlaced/README.md

 For this project I plan to use the awesome [buffer-plus](https://github.com/arloliu/buffer-plus) project developed by arloliu.
 It is the library that allows to convert object to buffer and vice-versa.

+For now, the example is the project.
+In the index file, you will find the main thread, serializing the object to a buffer and passing it to the sharedarraybuffer.
+The worker thread will deserialize the buffer to the object given a schema.

 A double ring buffer will be build on top of it.
 We send data on a first ring buffer, backed by a sharedArrayBuffer.
 When data has been processed, another ring buffer - backed by another sharedArrayBuffer- will be filled with result data.